 Extended School Year (ESY) services refer to special education and/or related services provided beyond the normal school year or school day for the purpose of providing a free appropriate public education (FAPE) to a student with a disability.

-Guidance for Extended School Year Services in Michigan (PDF)
+Individualized Education Program (IEP) Development: Extended School Year Services (PDF)

 Extended School Year (ESY) services must be considered for every student with a disability at each IEP team meeting.
 This guidance defines ESY services and helps the IEP team determine whether a student needs ESY services.